-By specializing, you will have acquired valuable expertise, making you a highly employable graduate.
-Here are some of the specialization-specific career opportunities open to you.
+By specialising, you will have acquired valuable expertise, making you a highly employable graduate.
+Here are some of the specialisation-specific career opportunities open to you.

 With the clinical knowledge and skills you acquire in this track, you will have a wide range of career options to choose from in clinical psychology.
 Following graduation, you will meet the requirements for the Basic Psychodiagnostics Registration (‘BAPD’ in Dutch) and the training to become a qualified Healthcare Psychologist (‘GZ’ in Dutch).
 You can start as a psychologist in mental healthcare, a hospital, or a forensic institute.
 There are numerous other paths to take, such as working as a counselor, advisor, or coach.

 Many opportunities will await you after graduating with this specialisation.
 In fact, your knowledge and skills will be useful almost anywhere, as conflict, risk, and safety, are pivotal factors in all areas of life.
 You could work as a behavioural scientist with the police or the Ministry of Defence or Justice, or as a trainer, mediator, security researcher, or consultant.
 There are also opportunities to work as a security consultant or coordinator, a personnel manager, a policy officer, or a consultant at a ministry or multinational company.
 If you want to study and research more, there are many options open to you.

 Within this specialisation, there are numerous options open to you.
 As the importance of public health initiatives continues to grow, your ability to link psychology and healthcare is invaluable.
 You can play a coordinating and initiating role in purchasing, (re)designing, implementing and evaluating (e)health interventions for the public, in the health care system and in the profit sector.
 With your academic and professional skills, you can excel in research, make a difference as a policy officer for international, national, or municipal health institutes or teach about health, body, mind and technology at various educational levels.